 Zurich is about people watching and sitting and catching up with friends at any of the innumerable cafes.
 Time is unimportant when you linger over a wine or a coffee.

 Should you feel the need to move, there is ample shopping to be done in Zurich, though the prices tend to be on the steep side.

 Watch for the very fashionable men in Zurich.

 Chocolate – enough said

-Lindt chocolate is made just outside of Zurich and I am led to believe that there are samples to be had if you visit the factory.
+Lindt chocolate is made just outside of Zurich and there are samples to be had if you visit the factory.
 Details are on there website though it is free to visit.